 Unfortunately, I can’t sit here and tell you all the things that must happen in your story.
 I don’t know.
 They have to be born from the character who’s starring in your book and the story that you want to tell.
 But take this four-point structure to heart and make sure that the plot you’re creating puts your character in roughly this emotional state over the duration of your story.

 How you get them to these emotional highs and lows, to these particular experiences, is up to you, but make sure you’re massaging and revising your story into the above shape.
 It is the most effective and a great starting place, even if you do want to experiment later.
+(Here’s an idea about making your plot points irreversible and very important.)

 How to Write a Novel Subplot